EasyIsrael/camproject/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Camproject's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Camproject** is a Python library for camera projections and reprojections.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+If you take a photo of a scene and you know the coordinates and orientation of the camera you can calculate the pixel position from a 3D scene object (projection) or - if you know the distance between camera and 3D scene object - you can invert this process and calculate the 3D coordinates from the pixel position (reprojection).

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`introduction` section for further information. :doc:`quickstart` gives you the most important commands to work with this library.

 .. note::